cparsell/sidenote-helper/README.md

 ### Known issues

+- HTML sidenotes, in Reading Mode? - When pressing enter to update the last sidenote, it jumps up about 1 page
+- Changing style settings causes Editing mode sidenotes to disappear until restart
+- ~~Footnotes, Reading Mode - Editing mode box will overlap over a sidenote just below it~~
 - ~~Footnotes, when converted to sidenotes, collide and/or are not positioned properly in the sidenote column.~~ (Tentatively fixed 2/3/26)
 - ~~Sidenotes seem to collide with each other in certain circumstances.
 So far I just see it in Reading Mode.~~ (Fixed 2/2/26)
 - ~~Numbers may not update immediately when sequencing changes.
 For example, if the first sidenote is removed, the second one becomes the first but may still be annotated 2.
 Reopening the note fixes it~~ (Fixed 1/30/26)